 Quiet Activities for Kids- the trick!

-The “trick” with quiet time activities is to find something they enjoy, and are absorbed with- so that they don't REALISE they're being quiet.
-I agree, it's not always easy.
-In fact, there are many time whilst we were travelling Europe in a motorhome with our daughter that I thought I was losing my ever-loving mind.
+The “trick” with quiet time activities is to find something they enjoy, and are absorbed with- so that they don’t REALISE they’re being quiet.
+I agree, it’s not always easy.
+In fact, there were many times whilst we were travelling Europe in a motorhome with our daughter that I thought I was losing my ever-loving mind.

 (This felt like me on

 several many occasions- please tell me I’m not the only one!!) https://giphy.com/embed/4rzPDbJMmWHNC

-Don't worry, I got you.
-Here are some of the best quiet time children's activities we've found- perfect for both road trips or at home.
-(If you're heading out on a road trip with kids, here are 21 of the best children's car games to help keep them entertained!)
+Don’t worry, I got you.
+Here are some of the best quiet time children’s activities we’ve found- perfect for both road trips or at home.
+(If you’re heading out on a road trip with kids, here are 21 of the best children’s car games to help keep them entertained!)

 Best Quiet Activities for Kids, Tweens or Teenagers

 By the very nature of quiet time activities, we're going to be talking about older kids, tweens and teenagers.
 The ones you trust to spend an hour or two in a room unsupervised without burning down the house.
 If you're trying to work from home (or on the road), THESE are the activities you encourage so that you can have a short time period to get some work done uninterrupted.

-I'll be honest, the older they get the easier it gets.
-As long as they have internet and a phone, they'll be fine.
+I’ll be honest, the older they get the easier it gets.
+As long as they have internet and a phone, they’ll be fine.
 My daughter, now 18, will spend hours listening to music and chatting on Snapchat without me having to organise anything for her at all.
 As long as she has internet, headphones and snacks, she’s golden.

-However, if you're losing your mind and just need some ideas for quiet time activities, here you go:
+However, if you’re struggling and just need some ideas for quiet time activities, here you go:

 Listen to a story

-My go-to resource for our daughter was ALWAYS a storybook.
-She LOVED being able to lie quietly and listen to a story of her choosing (and then she'd often fall asleep!)
+My go-to resource for our daughter was ALWAYS a storybook or audiobook.
+She LOVED being able to lie quietly and listen to a story of her choosing (and then she’d often fall asleep almost instantly!)
 As she got older, she listened to all the classics, but her favourite was always the Harry Potter books.